Health

 Someone who is neurodivergent behaves, thinks and learns differently to those who are neurotypical.

-This is a nationally funded pilot project for 2024/25, building on the success of the national Autism in Schools Project.
-PINS will bring together health and education specialists and expert parent carers into mainstream primary settings to:
+This is the second year of a nationally funded project, building on the success of Year 1 in 2024-2025 and the national Autism in Schools Project previously.
+PINS brings together health and education specialists and expert parent carers into mainstream primary settings to: